 Facet joint syndrome is a popular scapegoat explanation for chronic back ache when there is no evidence of a more definitive structural pathology to take the blame.
 While facet joint degeneration is easy to see on any diagnostic film study, many patients do not know the simple fact that the process is completely normal in the human vertebral column.
 Doctors conveniently do not typically mention this basic truth during most diagnostic consultations.

-This essay details the diagnostic process for facet joint pain syndromes.
+This essay details the diagnostic process for facet joint pain syndromes and teh many problems that are typically encountered by patients.

 Normally, preliminary spinal X-rays are taken, followed by a CT scan or MRI.
 Remember, facet joint degeneration is normal, especially in older or active people.
 Therefore, facet joint syndrome is common to find in back pain patients.
 Facet syndrome is also common to find in people with no back pain.